saduf/test_readme/README.md

   * Handle: fsadu
   * Placement you achieved in the MM: 3rd.
   * About you: I'm a Computer Technician for the Public Schools in Massachusetts, US.
 I have a MS. Electrical Engineering from Tecnologico de Monterrey, Mexico.
 I've worked as a L2 embedded software support engineer in Mobile Communications; I also have experience as a product integrator (build and release), and presales engineer.
   * Why you participated in the MM: I completed the AIND from Udacity (Dec 2017), with focus on Computer Vision, and when I saw the Intel Movidius NCS challenge, I knew it was the perfect opportunity to put it in practice.
-I had never worked with TensorFlow<sup>TM</sup>, nevertheless I knew that I had the conceptual knowledge to optimize a CNN in terms of loses and accuracy.

 **2. Solution Development**
   How did you solve the problem?
 What approaches did you try and what choices did you make, and why?
 Also, what alternative approaches did you consider?